kulatav/url-shortener/README.md

 ## Features
 - Shorten long URLs via a web form.
 - Redirect from short URLs to original URLs.
-- View all shortened URLs with click counts in an admin page.
+- View all shortened URLs with click counts and creation timestamps in an admin page.
 - Input validation for URLs.
 - Persistent storage using SQLite.